a-s2024/GSE21942-10Gene-DE-Stats/README.md

 ### B (Log-Odds Score)
 The `B` statistic represents the log-odds that a gene is truly differentially expressed.
 Higher B values indicate greater **confidence** in the gene’s differential expression.
 It's useful for **ranking genes** by likelihood of being truly significant.

-## Project Aim
-This project aims to provide a clear and practical understanding of how differential expression analysis works in bioinformatics using a manageable subset of data.
-By focusing on 10 genes, the project simplifies complex data and highlights the interpretation of essential statistical outputs and visualizations, making it ideal for beginners and for educational purposes.

 ## How to Run
 1. Open the R Markdown file `10Genes_DE_GSE21942.Rmd` in RStudio.